Carrot Cake Supreme

 Instructions

-Preheat oven to 350 F. Lightly grease and flour 2 9″ cake pans.
+• Preheat oven to 350℉.
+Lightly grease and flour two 9-inch cake pans.
+(This cake can also be made in a 9×13, see notes below).
 For best results, cut a circle of parchment to place in the bottom of each pan.
 Set aside.

-In a large bowl, beat the eggs, sugar, oil, buttermilk, and vanilla on high speed until smooth.
+• In a large bowl, beat the eggs, sugar, oil, buttermilk, and vanilla on high speed until smooth.
 Add the dry ingredients and beat on low speed until combined.
 Fold in the carrots.
 Fold in the pineapple, coconut, and pecans (if using).
-Divide the batter evenly among the pans and bake for 25-30 minutes or until a pick inserted into the center of the cakes comes out clean.
+Divide the batter evenly among the pans and bake for 25-30 minutes or until a pick inserted into the center of the cakes comes out with only moist crumbs attached.

 Notes